RichardoC/kube-audit-rest/README.md

 * have the testing main.go spin up/shut down the binaries rather than using bash and make it clearer that diff is required.
 * have workflow to test that docker image can be created once a maintainer adds a label to the PR.
 * document that image defaults to distroless
-* document this writes to default ephemeral
+* document this writes to default ephemeral storage

 ## Completed next steps

 * Use flags for certs locations
 * write to a file rather than STDOUT with rotation and/or a max size
 * Use structured logging
 * rename to kube-audit-rest from kube-rest-audit
 * Add examples folder
 * Add local testing
-* use zap for logging rather than logrus
+* use zap for logging rather than logrus for prettier http error logs
 * despite the issues, make it possible to log to stdout/stderr, as useful for capturing less sensitive info directly without infra
+* upload images on git commit
+* make a distroless version